Vein Therapy for the Face and Body

 What types of veins can be treated?

 The Cutera CoolGlide can remove unsightly veins from all parts of the body.
 Small, facial veins (or "telangiectasia") can be treated quickly without bruising or complication.
-Spider veins and large blue leg veins can also be treated with excellent results.
+Spider veins and larger blue leg veins can also be treated with excellent results.
 Knotty varicose veins are not good candidates.
 A careful evaluation with your physician will help you determine which vessels can be treated and the best course of treatment.

 How does this compare to Sclerotherapy?